rogerbr/rogerbr.github.io/godot-lessons/src/docs/lessons/resources.md

     Example:

-    ```gdscript
+    ```gdscp
     stats.health -= 10  # Works in memory, but doesn't change the .tres file
     ```

-    When the game restarts, the Resource reverts to its original saved values — just like Unity’s assets.
+    When the game restarts, the Resource reverts to its original saved values, just like Unity’s `scriptableObjects`.

     If you want to persist changes, you must explicitly **save** the resource to disk.